void-linux/void-docs/src/installation/live-images/guide.md

 > BIOS users are recommended to choose MBR.
 Advanced users may use GPT but will
 > need to create a special BIOS partition for `grub` to boot.

-See the [partitioning notes](./partitions.md) for more details about partitioning your disk.
+See the [Partitioning Notes](./partitions.md) for more details about partitioning your disk.

 ## Filesystems